01 Feb Smartphone Security – The Basics

 Smartphone security often comes a poor second to other areas of IT security.
 But they are just as vital to secure, as with all devices which store and transmit important information, they’re vulnerable to hackers and damage, loss and theft.
 If your work phone is synchronised with internal office systems, the risk is greater still.

 When the US security firm Checkpoint Software interviewed more than 700 businesses for their 2015 report they found that 42% of interviewees had encountered mobile security incidents, which cost more than $250,000 each to fix.
+With the use of smartphones also comes the use of Wi-Fi.
+Find out how to use it securely here.

 We’ve collated the list of expert, yet basic tips to help you secure smartphones used by your employees.